AntonovAlexander/activecore/README.md

 * pre-defined data structures and API for flow control, scheduling, communication, and synchronization "services" of the microarchitecture;
 * event model and handler procedures selectively exposed for behavioral-style programming of custom application functions and mechanisms.

-Compared to other hardware generation frameworks, ActiveCore is constructed according to the following prioritites:
+Compared to other hardware generation frameworks, ActiveCore is constructed according to the following principles:
 * Dynamic generation of all hardware-related content, including data instances, structures, dimensions, expressions, procedural blocks, etc;
 * Decoupling generation logic from certain programming styles (e.g. functional one).
 ActiveCore relies on basic object-oriented capabilities, however, you can use any paradigm in your generators;
-* Reusing generic AST constructor/container of behavioral HW specifications (see **hwast**) for various KIP cores, with its content being freely accessible for analysis and manipulation.
+* Reusing generic AST constructor/container of behavioral HW specifications (see **hwast**) for various KIP cores, with its content being fully accessible for analysis and manipulation.

 The ultimate goal of the project is to provide top-down methodology and reusable components for explicit allocation of intermediate ***“microarchitectural middleware”*** design level for complex hardware.
-This design level (inspired by OS, VM, and various middleware in software stacks) decouples selected internal management mechanisms from application-specific logic in hardware microarchitectures, addressing:
+This design level (inspired by OS, VM, and various middleware in software stacks) decouples application-related logic from selected management mechanisms of hardware microarchitectures, addressing:
 * rapid design of ***functionally differentianted*** IP blocks with common microarchitectural mechanisms;
 * ***diversification of responsibility and competence*** of IP engineers: implementation of engines offering key microarchitectural mechanisms can be charged to the core of leading expert engineers, while developers of final designs can focus solely on application-specific functionality;
-* facilitating IP design centers to package, reuse and deliver basis for ***semi-custom IP cores*** instead of stitching management mechanisms and application-specific logic in monolithic designs.
+* facilitating IP design centers to package, reuse and deliver basis for ***semi-custom IP cores***, enabling broad reuse of microarchitectural competence for unique, highly specialized designs.

 ![pic_test](kernelip/__img/kernelip_model.png)

-Similar to RISC-V project that standardises (or provides a baseline for) RISC CPU architecture, ActiveCore attempts to propose generic reference implementations of common microarchitectures.
+Aligned to e.g. RISC-V project that standardises (or provides a baseline for) RISC CPU architecture, ActiveCore attempts to propose generic reference implementations of common microarchitectures.

 ### Project structure